isomerpages/moe-angmokiosec/_amksian-experience/2025 Sec One Registration/Contact Information.md

 third_nav_title: 2025 Sec One Registration
 ---
 #### Contact Information
-Should you have further enquiries, you may email us at amkss@moe.edu.sg or contact us at 64548605.
+Should you have further enquiries, you may email us at <a href="amkss@moe.edu.sg">amkss@moe.edu.sg</a> or contact us at 64548605.